New Experimental Limit on the Electric Dipole Moment of the Electron in a Paramagnetic Insulator: Introduction

 The physics of T violation is often linked, via the CPT theorem, to the violation of the combined Charge conjugate (C) and P symmetry.
-The only confirmed source of CP violation in the SM is the complex phase of the CKM matrix (that describes the quark mixing in charged-current weak interactions).
+The only confirmed source of CP violation in the SM is the complex phase of the CKM matrix (that describes quark mixing in charged-current weak interactions).
 With it, the electron EDM (eEDM) manifests through high-order loop couplings that involve flavor-changing quark interactions with the exchange of W$^{\pm}$ weak bosons.
-The resulting size of eEDM predicted within the framework of SM is no larger than $10^{-38}$e$\cdot$cm, which is well beyond the reach of current experimental techniques.
-The current experimental upper bound is established using thallium atomic beams with a sensitivity of 1.6$\times$10$^{-27}$e$\cdot$cm~\cite{Regan02}.
+The resulting size of the eEDM predicted within the framework of the SM is no larger than $10^{-38}$~e$\cdot$cm, which is well beyond the reach of current experimental techniques.
+The current experimental upper bound is established by measuring electron spin precession in pulses of thorium monoxide molecules, with a sensitivity of 8.7$\times$10$^{-29}$e$\cdot$cm~\cite{Acme14}.
 New sources of CP violation introduced by theories beyond the SM often lead to a sizable eEDM.
-Free from the SM backgrounds, the measurement of EDM presents a powerful tool for global tests on many theoretical extensions to the SM.
-In particular, some variants of the popular supersymmetric model can generate the EDM of elementary particles comparable to the current experimental limit, and will be put to stringent tests as the next generation of experiments improves the sensitivity by another factor of 100.
+Free from the SM backgrounds, the measurement of EDM presents a powerful tool for global tests of many theoretical extensions to the SM.
+In particular, some variants of the popular supersymmetric model can generate EDMs of elementary particles comparable to the current experimental limit, and will be put to stringent tests as the next generation of experiments improves the sensitivity by another factor of 100.
 Even though none of the experimental efforts have yielded positive results, the EDM searches, to this end, have ruled out many theoretical models.
 With ever-more-refined experimental techniques, the EDM searches continue to be of fundamental significance in particle and nuclear physics.